statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####The 2014 prohibited list World Anti-Doping Code

-Date of entry into force: 1 January 2014
+Date of entry into force: 1 September 2014

-In accordance with Article 4.2.2 of the World Anti-Doping Code, all Prohibited Substances shall be considered as “Specified Substances” except Substances in classes S1, S2, S4.4, S4.5, S6.a, and *Prohibited Methods* M1, M2 and M3.
+In accordance with Article 4.2.2 of the World Anti-Doping Code, all *Prohibited Substances* shall be considered as “Specified Substances” except Substances in classes S1, S2, S.4.4, S.4.5, S6.a, and *Prohibited Methods* M1, M2 and M3.

-####Substances and methods prohibited at all times

-(in- and out-of-competition)
+####Substances and methods prohibited at all times (in- and out-of-competition)

 ####Prohibited substances

 ### S0

 ####Non-approved substances

 Any pharmacological substance which is not addressed by any of the subsequent sections of the List and with no current approval by any governmental regulatory health authority for human therapeutic use (e.g. drugs under pre-clinical or clinical development or discontinued, designer drugs, substances approved only for veterinary use) is prohibited at all times.

 ### S1

 ####Anabolic agents